IRA FAQs: Benefits and Rules

-For many savers, the simplicity and discipline of payroll deductions make the logical next step to maximize your 401(k) elective deferrals up to the 402(g) annual deferral limit, $17,500 for 2013 and 2014 ($23,500 if 50 years or older).
+For many savers, the simplicity and discipline of payroll deductions make the logical next step to maximize your 401(k) elective deferrals up to the 402(g) annual deferral limit, $18,000 for 2015 ($23,500 if 50 years or older).
 You could then open an IRA or another tax-advantaged retirement savings vehicle.

 There are no income limits for Traditional IRAs,2 however there are income limits for tax deductible contributions.

 There are income limits for Roth IRAs.
 As a single filer, you can make a full contribution to a Roth IRA if your income is less than $114,000 ($114,000 - $129,000 for a partial contribution) in 2014 and $116,000 ($116,000 - $131,000 for a partial contribution) in 2015.
 If you are married filing jointly, you can make a full contribution to a Roth IRA if your income is less than $181,000 ($181,000 - $191,000 for a partial contribution) in 2014 and $183,000 ($183,000 - $193,000 for a partial contribution) in 2014.